This publication is the guidelines established for Intramural Sports participation at Michigan State University.

 Ejections and Suspensions

-1) There is an automatic minimum of a one game suspension for all individual ejections.
+2) There is an automatic minimum one game suspension for all individual ejections.

-2) Players may be ejected for two unsportsmanlike penalties, one severe unsportsmanlike penalty, or be removed by an Intramural Staff member for a gross violation: "A player receiving 2 Unsportsmanlike Penalties (Examples: 2 yellow cards / 2 technical fouls / 2 Unsportsmanlike conducts (UCs) / 2 Major Penalties) or one flagrant foul.
+3) Players will be ejected for two unsportsmanlike penalties, one severe unsportsmanlike penalty, or be removed by an Intramural Staff member for a gross violation: "A player receiving 2 Unsportsmanlike Penalties (Examples: 2 yellow cards / 2 technical fouls / 2 Unsportsmanlike conducts (UCs) / 2 Major Penalties) or one flagrant foul.

-a) A player called for 1 Unsportsmanlike Penalty (Examples: Red Card / Technical Foul)
+a) A player called for 1 Flagrant Unsportsmanlike Penalty (Examples: Red Card / Flagrant Foul)

 b) A player can be ejected at the discretion of an IM Sport Supervisor (Example: Taunting from a sideline / an attempt to injure another player)

-3) Ejected players will be asked to leave the field of play and the facility.
+4) Ejected players will be asked to leave the field of play and the facility.
 The ejected person must leave the playing area immediately and has 5 minutes to leave the facility.
-Any ejected person not adhering to this rule could cause their team's game to be forfeited and face possible referral to Student Services.
+Any ejected person not adhering to this rule could cause their team's game to be forfeited and face possible referral to Student Services and MSU Police.

-4) Most suspensions will be served in the sport in which the offense occurred, but individuals can be suspended from all Intramural sports and events depending on the severity of their offense.
+5) Most suspensions will be served in the sport in which the offense occurred, but, individuals can be suspended from all Intramural sports and events depending on the severity of their offense.

 Violations of Intramural Code of Conduct